 - Suitable environment

 The Alternaria pathogen requires a warm, damp environment, or “leaf wetness” to thrive.
 Suitable conditions can be achieved during summer if there is limited airflow (often due to dense canopy) and sufficient humidity (often due to irrigation if there is poor infiltration).

 - Virulent pathogen

-- Standing water can be caused by multiple things, including deflocculated soil (often due to poor water chemistry), mechanical compaction (typically along drive rows from equipment) and over-irrigation.
+- Standing water can be caused by multiple things, including soil deflocculation, poor soil aggregation, mechanical compaction (typically along drive rows from equipment) and over-irrigation.

 Connecting the Dots:

 - An in-field humidity sensor shows periods of increased humidity prior to the appearance of symptoms.
 These periods of increased humidity correlate to irrigation events, indicating standing water and insufficient airflow to reduce humidity.

 - The canopy on these fields was dense and this region is known to have low windspeed.
 In-field weather station data confirmed that symptoms appeared during a time of average windspeed, so there was likely insufficient airflow to overcome the humidity caused by standing water during irrigation events.